SyedaEmanSaleem/ai-youtube-summarizer/README.md

 # 🎬 AI YouTube Video Summarizer

-Paste any YouTube link and get an easy-to-understand **summary, main ideas, key points, important lessons, and a conclusion** — generated locally on your own CPU.
+Paste any YouTube link and get an easy-to-understand **summary, main ideas, key points, important lessons, and a conclusion** ,generated locally on your own CPU.
 No API keys, no paid services, no Ollama, no GPU required.

 ---